jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 High level FORTH definitions starts with a boot code "DOCOL" which saves the IP pointer and loads it with the first address of a list of execution addresses, then performs a postincrement branch to the first one.
-The list ends with the address of another piece of code: EXIT (6 cycles) which restores IP before the instruction MOV @IP+,PC.
+The list ends with the address of another piece of code: EXIT (6 cycles) which restores IP from stack before the instruction MOV @IP+,PC.

 here, the compilation of low level ADD definition :